-Strength training is a way to build muscles and strength using free weights, weight machines, and rubber resistance bands, or body weight.
-Kids and teens may want to do strength training to improve sports performance, treat or prevent injuries, or improve their appearance.
+Strength training (also called resistance training) is a way to build muscles and strength using free weights, kettlebells, weight machines, resistance bands, or a person's own weight.
+Kids and teens may want to strength train to improve sports performance, treat or prevent injuries, or improve appearance.

 Strength training can help kids and teens build strong muscles.
 With a well-designed and supervised program, they can:

 A child's strength-training program shouldn't be a scaled-down version of an adult's weight training regimen.
-Kids who strength train should learn proper technique and know how to use the equipment safely.
+Kids should learn proper technique, be supervised, have access to child-size machines and equipment, and know how to use the equipment safely.

 Trainers who work at schools, gyms, and in weight rooms know about strength training.
 But look for someone who is a certified strength-training expert and who has experience working with kids and teens.

 Strength-training programs are generally safe.
-When done properly, strength training won't damage growing bones.
+When done properly, strength training won't hurt growing bones.

 As with any sport, talk to your doctor before letting your child start a strength-training program.
 Kids and teens with some medical conditions — such as uncontrolled high blood pressure, seizures, heart problems, and other conditions — need their doctor's OK before they start strength training.